cschlaffner/PoGo/README.md

 </td><td>Set TRUE to restrict number of mismatch in kmer to 1.
 DEFAULT = FALSE</td></tr></tbody></table>

 ### Step by step
 <ol><li>Download annotation and translated sequences for human from GENCODE, e.g. release 25.
-Go to <a href="http://www.gencodegenes.org/release/25.html">www.gencodegenes.org/release/25.html</a> and download the GTF file containing 'Comprehensive gene annotation' and the 'Protein-coding transcript translation sequences' as Fasta file.
+Go to www.gencodegenes.org/release/25.html and download the GTF file containing 'Comprehensive gene annotation' and the 'Protein-coding transcript translation sequences' as Fasta file.
 Store and unzip both files into a folder, e.g. ${POGO_DIR}/input/</li><li>Navigate to the folder that contains the PoGo executable (cd ${POGO})</li><li>Execute the following command to generate gtf, gct, bed and ptmbed output for of the your input file referred to as ${Peptides.txt}<br><newline>Linux/Unix</newline>

 <pre>./PoGo -fasta ./input/gencode.v25.pc_translations.fa -gtf ./input/gencode.v25.annotation.gtf -in /PATH/TO/${Peptides.txt}</pre>
 <newline>Windows</newline>

 <pre>.\PoGo.exe -fasta .\input\gencode.v25.pc_translations.fa -gtf .\input\gencode.v25.annotation.gtf -in \PATH\TO\${Peptides.txt}</pre>
-</li><li>You can load the generated BED and/or GTF files into a genome browser or create an web accessible track hub for your data through <a hfre="http://www.sanger.ac.uk/science/tools/trackhub-generator">TrackHub Generator</a>.
+</li><li>You can load the generated BED and/or GTF files into a genome browser or create an web accessible track hub for your data through the TrackHub Generator (http://www.sanger.ac.uk/science/tools/trackhub-generator).
 Here the example is shown for visualisation in the UCSC genome browser.<br><newline>To load the data into the browser please follow these steps:</newline>
-<ol type='a'><li>Go to <a href="https://genome.ucsc.edu">https://genome.ucsc.edu</a> and navigate to 'My Data' -&gt; 'Custom Tracks'.</li><li>After clicking 'Choose File' select the file you want to upload and submit via the 'Submit' button.</li><li>You will be redirected to the 'Manage Custom Tracks' webpage.</li><li>Proceed from the 'Manage Custom Tracks' page by selecting 'Genome Browser' and confirm ('go').</li><li>Now you can browse the peptides mapped to their genomic loci on the reference genome.</li></ol></li></ol>
+<ol type='a'><li>Go to https://genome.ucsc.edu and navigate to 'My Data' -&gt; 'Custom Tracks'.</li><li>After clicking 'Choose File' select the file you want to upload and submit via the 'Submit' button.</li><li>You will be redirected to the 'Manage Custom Tracks' webpage.</li><li>Proceed from the 'Manage Custom Tracks' page by selecting 'Genome Browser' and confirm ('go').</li><li>Now you can browse the peptides mapped to their genomic loci on the reference genome.</li></ol></li></ol>

 ### Runtime and Memory Estimation
 Runtime and required memory (RAM) for PoGo execution across different settings for inclusion of mismatches and depending on number of peptides in the input file.